-- sell a knife of any kind to anyone under 18 years old (16 to 18 year olds in Scotland can buy cutlery and kitchen knives)
+- sell a knife of any kind to anyone under 18 years old, unless it has a folding blade 3 inches long (7.62 cm) or less.
+(16 to 18 year olds in Scotland can buy cutlery and kitchen knives)

 - carry a knife in public without good reason - unless it’s a knife with a folding blade 3 inches long (7.62 cm) or less, e.g. a Swiss Army knife (a "lock knife" does not come into the category of "folding pocket knife" because it is not immediately foldable at all times)

 - carry, buy or sell any type of banned knife

 - use any knife in a threatening way (including a legal knife, such as a Swiss Army knife)

 Good reasons for carrying a knife

 Examples of good reasons to carry a knife in public can include:

 - taking knives you use at work to and from work